sithor/KCOR/KCOR_Visual_Guide.md

 ## Conclusion

 KCOR provides a robust, mathematically rigorous method for assessing the net benefit or harm of medical interventions using observational data.
-Its visual methodology makes the analysis transparent and verifiable, while its statistical foundation ensures accurate risk assessment.
+Its visual method makes the analysis transparent and verifiable, while its statistical foundation ensures accurate risk assessment.

-The method's ability to create "virtual randomization" from observational data represents a significant advance in epidemiological methodology, particularly for answering policy-relevant questions about intervention safety and efficacy.
+The method's ability to create "virtual randomization" from observational data represents a significant advance in epidemiological method, particularly for answering policy-relevant questions about intervention safety and efficacy.

 ---